In addition to providing articles and eBooks, the Seraf Compass makes various tools and checklists available for any investor or entrepreneur to use.

 We’d like to acknowledge with gratitude the important considerations we’ve incorporated from the impact investing community, including from The Rockefeller Philanthropy Advisors’ excellent Impact Investing Handbook (Steven Godeke & Patrick Briaud), The Global Impact Investing Network (GIIN) and their widely-accepted IRIS+ system for measuring, managing, and optimizing impact.
 In addition, we would like to acknowledge Toniic’s E-Guide to Early-Stage Global Impact Investing, and the thought leadership from Pacific Community Ventures through publications such as the PCV Impact Due Diligence Guide, their summary of Emerging Best Practices in impact investing, as well as their writings on using IRIS+ for Impact Due Diligence.

 The Impact Investing Due Diligence Checklist is designed as a reference guide to help steer you through the key aspects of evaluating impact-oriented startup companies.
-To make it easy to use, we’ve separated activities into three key streams which cover the entire diligence process and shows the relationship between the activities:
+To make it easy to use, we’ve separated activities into three key streams which cover the entire diligence process and show the relationship between the activities:

 Information and documents you need to request from the company